facebookincubator/spectrum/docs/project_structure.md

 - `android/src/main/java`: Contains the public Alchemist API and the calls into the JNI layer.
 - `android/src/main/cpp/`: The JNI integration that converts between the Java objects and C++ types.
 - `android/src/test/`: Unit tests for the Alchemist API.
-- `android/src/androidTest/`: Integration tests that both perform end-to-end test using SSIM comparison and particular checks of JNI conversions.
+- `android/src/androidTest/`: Integration tests that both perform an end-to-end test using SSIM comparison and particular checks of JNI conversions.
 Not yet open-sourced.
 - `android/sample/src/main/`: A sample app that demonstrates how to integrate Alchemist into your project.
 - `androidLibs/fbjni`: Internal library in (mostly) C++ that helps to write readable and correct JNI code.
 - `androidLibs/third-party`: Destination for all external libraries (e.g. mozjpeg).
 They are downloaded during build and patched with our configuration.